-This means that no consideration should be given to phonetic and esthetic matters nor to certain national customs: all these considerations are, indeed, ignored by the machine performing the function.
+This means that no consideration should be given to phonetic and aesthetic matters nor to certain national customs: all these considerations are indeed, ignored by the machine performing the function.

-The adoption of ISO 233 for international communication leaves every country free to adopt for its own use a national standard which may be different, on condition that it be compatible with ISO 233.
-The system proposed herein should make this possible; and be acceptable to international use if the graphisms it creates are such that they may be converted automatically into the graphisms used in any strict national systems.
+The adoption of this International Standard for international communication leaves every country free to adopt for its own use a national standard which may be different, on condition that it be compatible with the International Candard.
+The system proposed herein should make this possible, and be acceptable for international use if the graphisms it creates are such that they may be converted automatically into the graphisms used in any national system, so long as it is strict.

-ISO 233 may be used by anyone who has a clear understanding of the system and is certain that it can be applied without ambiguity.
-The result obtained will not give a correct pronunciation of the original text in a person's own language but it will serve as a means of finding automatically the original graphism thus allowing anyone who has a knowledge of the original language to pronounce it correctly.
-Similarly one can only pronounce correctly a text witten in, for example, English or Polish, if one has a knowledge of English or Polish.
+This International Stardard may be used by anyone who has a clear understanding of the system and is certain that it can be applied without ambiguity.
+The result obtained will not give a correct pronunciation of the original text in a person's or language; but it will serve as a means of finding automatically the original graphism and thus allow anyone who has a knowledge of the original language to pronounce it correctly.
+Similarly, one can only pronounce correctly a text written in, for example, English or Polish, if one has a knowledge of English or Polish.

-The adoption of national standards compatible with ISO 233 will permit the representation, in an international publication, of the morphemes of each language according to the customs of the country where it is spoken.
-It will be possible to simplify this representation in order to take into account the number of the character sets available on different kinds of machines.
+The adoption of national standards compatible with this International Standard will permit the representation, in an international publication, of the morphemes of each language according to the customs of the country where it is spoken.
+It will be possible to simplify this representation in order to take into account the extent of the character sets available on different kinds of machine.

-This page intentionally left blank on the order of the control of
+This page intentionally left blank

+Control of the control of the

-Information and documentation - Transliteration of Arabic characters into Latin characters -
+Information and documentation - Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages